NetBSD: The pkgsrc packages collection

+It was also previously adopted as the official package management system for DragonFly BSD, and made available as an alternative packaging framework on MirBSD and QNX.

 Symmetric multiprocessing

 NetBSD has supported SMP since the NetBSD 2.0 release in 2004, which was initially implemented using the giant lock approach.

 During the development cycle of the NetBSD 5 release, major work was done to improve SMP support; most of the kernel subsystems were modified to use the fine-grained locking approach.
 New synchronization primitives were implemented and scheduler activations was replaced with a 1:1 threading model in February 2007.
-A scalable M2 thread scheduler was implemented, though the old 4.4BSD scheduler still remains the default but was modified to scale with SMP.
+A scalable M2 thread scheduler was also implemented, providing separate real-time (RT) and time-sharing (TS) queues, and improving the performance on MP systems.
 Threaded software interrupts were implemented to improve synchronization.
 The virtual memory system, memory allocator and trap handling were made MP safe.
 The file system framework, including the VFS and major file systems were modified to be MP safe.
-Since April 2008 the only subsystems running with a giant lock are the network protocols and most device drivers.
+As of NetBSD 10.0, the only subsystems running with a giant lock are SATA device drivers, interrupt handlers, the autoconf(9) framework and most the network stack, unless the NET_MPSAFE kernel option is enabled.

+In reality, starting with release 8.0, various parts of the network stack have been made MP safe already, but NET_MPSAFE is kept disabled by default, because non-MP-safe components that are also unprotected by the giant lock may otherwise crash the kernel when loaded in memory.

+The 4.4BSD scheduler still remains the default, but was modified to scale with SMP, merging features from SCHED_M2.

+In 2017, the scheduler was changed to better distribute load of long-running processes on multiple CPUs, and tunable kern.sched sysctl(3) parameters were introduced.
+The release of NetBSD 10.0 brought significant performance enhancements, especially on multiprocessor and multicore systems; the scheduler gained major awareness of NUMA and hyperthreading, and became able to spread the load evenly across different physical CPUs, as well as to scale better on a mixture of slow and fast cores (e.g. ARM big.LITTLE).

 Security

+NetBSD supports a number of features designed to improve system security.
+Some are listed below.